cre8/ephemeral-proof-of-issuance/README.md

 does not affect privacy but impacts **resource efficiency and verification methods**.

-The current implementation is using a **JWT** based CL approach.
-Because of CL it is bigger in size than binary formats like CWT, but for testing it is easier to be used in JSON based transport protocols.
+The current implementation is using a **JWT** based list approach.
+Using JWT instead of CWT or any other binary format that generates smaller payloads, it is easier for testing.

-### CL (Certificate List)
+### List

 - Values are stored as a **list** for direct matching.
 - Simple implementation but **resource-intensive** as the list grows.